emuro/EM_probando/README.md

 ---
 ### main_work
-- [protCodGenes_lognormDist.ipynb](./main_work/protCodGenes_lognormDist.ipynb) and [proteins_lognormDist.ipynb](./main_work/proteins_lognormDist.ipynb): the distributions of the lengths of the protein coding genes and proteins, respectively.
+- [protCodGenes_lognormDist.ipynb](./main_work/protCodGenes_lognormDist.ipynb) and [proteins_lognormDist.ipynb](./main_work/proteins_lognormDist.ipynb): the distributions of the lengths of the protein coding genes and proteins respectively.
 That is Fig.1 (also S1, S2, and S7)
-- [protCodGenes_taylorLaw.ipynb](./main_work/protCodGenes_taylorLaw.ipynb) and [proteins_taylorLaw.ipynb](./main_work/proteins_taylorLaw.ipynb): the observed Taylor law in the distributions of lengths for the different species (variance vs mean in $log_{10}$ representation).
+- [protCodGenes_taylorLaw.ipynb](./main_work/protCodGenes_taylorLaw.ipynb) and [proteins_taylorLaw.ipynb](./main_work/proteins_taylorLaw.ipynb): the observed Taylor law in the distributions of lengths for the different species (variance vs mean in $log_{10}$ representation) for both protein coding genes and proteins.
 That is, Fig. 2
 - [relation_proteins_protCodGenes_lengths.ipynb](./main_work/relation_proteins_protCodGenes_lengths.ipynb).
-Threshold in the relationship between mean protein and protein coding gene lengths for the different species for which we have records in both proteins and protein coding genes.
-See Fig. 3.
+Threshold in the relationship between the mean protein coding gene and the mean protein length.
+Each dot represents a single species for which we have records in both protein coding genes and proteins, see Fig. 3.
 - [rho_nCDS_within_protCodGenes_lengths.ipynb](./main_work/rho_nCDS_within_protCodGenes_lengths.ipynb).
-Second-order phase transition in the density of non-coding sequences within protein coding genes.
-Each dot represents a single species for which we have records in both proteins and protein coding genes, see Fig. 4
+Second-order phase transition in the density of non-coding sequences within protein coding genes, the mean length is the control parameter.
+See Fig. 4.
 - allowed_states.f.
 It calculates the allowed states of Fig. 4.

 #### suppl_work